 Surf conditions are best on the low to mid tide.
 As high tide approaches submerged rocks become a problem and the quality of the waves drops.
 Fossils can be found in the cliffs on either side of the bay including gryphea, ammonites and reptile remains.
 As this is an SSSI extracting fossils from the living rock is not permitted.

 Behind the main car park, a footpath follows the valley to Southerndown village.
-There is a pub here (Three Golden Cups) which has outdoor seating and serves food.
+A pub (Three Golden Cups) has outdoor seating and serves food.